visit-dav/visit/src/doc/gui_manual/Quantitative/LineSampler.rst

 The List tab is active only if the "Array configuration" is set to "List."
-This tab allows the user to read a channel configuration file which defines one or arrays with one or more channels.
+This tab allows the user to read a channel configuration file which defines an array with one or more channels.

 1. The number of arrays to be created.
 That is each channel configuration file is considered to be one array.
 Multiple arrays